Jurickson Profar Player Props: Rockies vs. Padres

 Padres Pitching Rankings

-- The Padres have the seventh-ranked team ERA across all league pitching staffs (3.78).
+- The Padres have a 3.82 team ERA that ranks ninth across all league pitching staffs.

-- The Padres rank 11th in baseball in home runs allowed (65 total, one per game).
+- Padres pitchers combine to allow 66 home runs (one per game), the 10th-fewest in baseball.

+- Weathers (1-4 with a 5.35 ERA and 23 strikeouts in 35 1/3 innings pitched) gets the start for the Padres, his eighth of the season.

-- The righty's last time out came on Sunday against the Chicago Cubs, when he threw seven scoreless innings while allowing two hits.
+- The left-hander's most recent appearance was on Sunday against the Chicago Cubs, when he tossed 1 2/3 innings, surrendering five earned runs while giving up seven hits.

+- In nine games this season, the 23-year-old has amassed an ERA of 5.35, with 5.9 strikeouts per nine innings.
+Opponents are hitting .293 against him.

 © 2023 Data Skrive.
 All rights reserved.